The 20 Best Doctor of Education (Ed.D.) Graduate Schools in 2023

 Standout Features of the Program:

-Students can apply for administrative internships, which allows them to do supervised work in K-12 principal, superintendent, curriculum director, or SPED director roles.
-Applicants must be currently enrolled in the respective Ed.D. program and have a teaching experience of no less than three years.
+Students can apply for administrative internships, which allow them to do supervised work in K-12 principal, superintendent, curriculum director, or SPED director roles.
+Applicants must be currently enrolled in the respective Ed.D. program and have teaching experience of no less than three years.

 Standout Features of the Program: